Roots (Curtis Mayfield album)

-Roots is Curtis Mayfield’s second studio album, released in October 1971.
+Roots is the second studio album by American soul musician Curtis Mayfield, released in October 1971.
 Having received critical praise from a variety of publications, the album is regarded as not just one of Mayfield's best works but also as a classic release of the '70s soul era, with AllMusic critic Bruce Eder stating that "the album soars on some of the sweetest and most eloquent... soul sounds heard up to that time".
 The album peaked at No. 6 on Billboards Top R&B Albums chart.